-Hey, there.
-Yeah, it’s your content talking.
-Oh, I know.
-You don’t think of words, graphs, charts and the like as actually having anything to say—in actual speech anyway.
-After all, we just sit there on the page or screen doing our thing.
-That’s our job, right?
+We get it.
+You don’t always think of words, graphs, charts and the like as something that can speak.
+After all, your content just sits there on the page or screen doing its thing.
+That’s its job, right?

-Here’s the deal: We know what happens to us, where we have to go and what we are expected to do.
-Besides, we hear all the comments from sales reps and customers so we have some insights.
-Trust us when we say we all want the same thing: maximum sales success.
+Here’s the deal: We know what happens to content, where it has to go and what it’s expected to do.
+Besides, we hear comments from sales reps and customers, so we have some insights.
+Trust us when we say your content has an end goal: maximum sales success.

 We’ve all heard it: “Content is king.”
-If we weren’t so devoted to a common cause, that comment could go to our heads.
-Oh, we’re not asking to be treated royally, but a little respect would be nice.
-We are what we are, but making us what we are—actually, making us the best we can be—is your job.
+Oh, we’re not asking you to treat your content royally, but a little respect goes a long way.
+Making content the best it can be is your job.
 So this is all about sharing some observations that will make your job easier.

-This is important because when it comes to the tools and ammunition sales reps need to make presentations and close sales, we’re kind of a big deal.
+This is important because when it comes to the tools and ammunition sales reps need to make presentations and close sales; content is kind of a big deal.
 So let’s just consider respect for content and what it does as the backdrop for this entire discussion.

 If you are creating content to help sales reps use in selling, it will help to know them well.
 What do they face and what can you give them that will help them meet their audience’s needs?

-What objections do they face and how are they equipped to respond?
-It’s nearly impossible to build us correctly (for efficient use) unless you have a window into the heads and hearts of those who will use us.
-Learn about how we’ll be put to work with clients and prospects, who are our true audiences.
+It’s nearly impossible to build content correctly (for efficient use) unless you have a window into the heads and hearts of those who will use us.
+Learn about how content will be put to work with clients and prospects, who are our true audiences.

-We hate to admit it, but our primary audience of sales reps will not remember us in detail.
+We hate to admit it, but your primary audience of sales reps will not remember content in detail.
 In fact, according to CEB, a whopping 87% of training content will slip away from most reps in a just a few weeks.
 Yikes!
-We don’t take it personally, though, because we recognize it as a part of human nature.
+Don’t take it personally, though, because we recognize it as a part of human nature.

 The real story here is all the potential selling time that is wasted because reps are trying to go it alone with content and messaging.
-Multiply that by the number of reps in large sales organizations and you begin to get the idea.
+Multiply that by the number of reps in large sales organizations, and you begin to get the idea.
 When you monetize that lost time and lost opportunity and express it in dollars, it gets downright scary.
-How scary?

 Would you believe $300,000 per rep per year?
 That’s what IDC estimates could be recouped by trimming just an hour of prep time per week.
-And that’s easily possible when give reps get what they need so they won’t feel they have to find or make it on their own.
+And that’s easily possible when reps get what they need so they won’t feel they have to find or make content on their own.

 For this reason, it’s important when building your technology solution, to incorporate opportunities for your sales reps to individualize the way they access and use your content.
 This means allowing them to opt into subjects where they need help, focus on areas where they need personal improvement and subscribe to have new content in their areas of interest delivered directly to their devices.

-For us, mobile technology is a carefree conduit through which we can slide effortlessly to our destination.
+For us, mobile technology is a carefree conduit through which content can slide effortlessly to its destination.
 No hassles.
 No delays.
 Technology’s evolution has become learning’s revolution because it enables a level of on-demand education never thought possible.

 We don’t think it’s necessary to trot out a string of stats proving the depth of mobile penetration.
 It’s clear that mobile has tremendous influence on how we live and do business.
 The impact on sales reps, whose success in large part depends on being able to receive, comprehend and apply content efficiently, is inescapable.